-- 3. Say the number you wish to call (B).
-For example, 555-1212 can be said as "five five five one two one two."
+- 3. Say the number you wish to call starting with the area code in single digit format (B).
+If the system has trouble recognizing the correct phone number, try entering the number in the following groups: 3-digit area code, 3-digit prefix and the last 4-digits.
+For example, 555-121-3354 can be said as "five five five" as the 1st group, then "one two one" as the 2nd group and "three three five for" as the 3rd group.
+For dialing more than 10 digits or any special character, say "International".
 See "How to say numbers" earlier in this section for more information. - 4.
 When you have finished speaking the phone number, the system repeats it back and announces the available commands. - 5.
-Say: "Dial" C. The system acknowledges the command and makes the call.
+Say: "Dial" ©.
+The system acknowledges the command and makes the call.